willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 2. Select the **Export to CSV** button and save the file locally.

-## Premium features
+## Advanced features

-Starting with general availability, organizational messages will also introduce the concept of ‘premium’ features.
+Starting with general availability, organizational messages will also introduce the concept of ‘advanced’ features.
 These experiences are ones within the Organizational messages Microsoft 365 admin center which have tenant and end user requirements as follows:

-### Tenant - accessing premium features when creating messages
+### Tenant - accessing advanced features when creating messages

-Premium features will be accessible to admins within Organizational messages in Microsoft 365 admin center when their tenant has one of the following:
+Advanced features will be accessible to admins within Organizational messages in Microsoft 365 admin center when their tenant has one of the following:

 1. -1+ Microsoft 365 E3-E5 licenses
-2. -1+ Office 365 E3-E5 licenses
+1. -1+ Office 365 E3-E5 licenses

-    -1+ Windows 365 E3-E5 licenses
+1. -1+ Windows 365 E3-E5 licenses

-### End user – receiving messages with premium features
+### End user – receiving messages with advanced features

-End users within a tenant will be eligible to receive messages created using premium features when these end users personally have one of the following:
+End users within a tenant will be eligible to receive messages created using advanced features when these end users personally have one of the following:

 - Microsoft 365 E3-E5 license
 - Office 365 E3-E5 license
 - Windows 365 E3-E5 license

-### Current premium features
+### Current advanced features

-For general availability, the premium features in Organizational messages in Microsoft 365 admin center are the following:
+For general availability, the advanced features in Organizational messages in Microsoft 365 admin center are the following:

 1. Fully customized message creation

 > [!NOTE]
-> In general availability, message authors whose tenant satisfies premium feature requirements will be able to Edit a templatized message within the message creation flow.
+> In general availability, message authors whose tenant satisfies advanced feature requirements will be able to Edit a templatized message within the message creation flow.

 2. Advanced targeting – group level aggregates (Department, Location, Company)